-Located in Nathrop and built on top of a natural hot spring, the Mount Princeton Resort provide a surreal way to experience the winter mountains, soaking in volcanically heated pools that are dotted around the resort.
+Located in Nathrop and built on top of a natural hot spring, the Mount Princeton Resort provides a surreal way to experience the winter mountains, soaking in volcanically heated pools that are dotted around the resort.
 Some of these have been architecturally designed, while there are several spots creek-side where guests can just stop and drop.

-The upper pools incorporate a 400m water slide, and extraordinary views of the Rocky Mountains.
+The upper pools incorporate a 400m water slide and extraordinary views of the Rocky Mountains.
 There are a number of lodging options available at the resort, including deluxe rooms and suites, up to free-standing cabins, each with its own character and aspect of the mountain.
 The resort also hosts 5 dining options, including a juice bar which is incorporated into the day spa and yoga center.

 14. Crested Butte

 Designed for the enjoyment of mountain bikers, the Crested Butte resort offers tailored activities and access to the mountain trails that will suit the hard-core enthusiasts, and amateurs first venturing into the sport.
 There is a variety of accommodation options available at the mountain, including hotel suites, and self-contained cabins, each offering its own unique approach to the mountain.

 The Adventure park operates from Mud season through summer, and the mountain bike access also kicks in when the snow melts (the resort is ski-in/ski-out during the winter).
 The restaurants dotted around the complex all offer hearty meals designed to satisfy the appetite of active guests.
 Crested Butte is a magnificent location, and an active adventure all year.